 How to Identify a Frozen Water Pipe

-There are several signs that can reveal a frozen pipe.
-If you find a water line covered in frost or any lumps within the pipe, that is a pretty clear symbol that your water pipe is frozen.
-While it may seem obvious to know if your water lines are frozen, just realize that not all plumbing pipes are easy to see.
-If you turn on the sink and the water isn’t running, or not flowing properly, or your toilets won’t refill after a flush, that’s also a sign that your pipes could be frozen.
+If you catch a water line coated in frost or any bulges within the pipe, that it’s a pretty sure sign that your water pipe is frozen.
+While it may seem pretty straightforward to know if your water lines are frozen, remember not all plumbing pipes are visible.
+If you turn on the sink and the water isn’t coming out, or not flowing properly, or your toilets aren’t filling back up after your flush, that’s also a sign that your pipes may be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and reach out to your insurance agent – some homeowners insurance policies cover burst pipes that create water damage.
+Remember, first things first – turn off your home’s water supply.
+Then, call a professional plumber ASAP.
+While you are waiting on the plumber to come, start cleaning up the water with a mop, cloths, sponges – whatever you have – to clean up as much water as possible before it causes damage.
+If the damage is severe, go ahead and contact your insurance agent – most homeowners insurance covers burst pipes that end up with water damage.